 6 x mint leaves

-2 cm of ginger roughly chopped (this can very dependent on your love for ginger)
+2 cm (0.8 in) of ginger roughly chopped (this can vary dependent on your love for ginger)

 Put your infusion ingredients into a clean bottle or jar (warm water and detergent are fine to clean them as we’re using alcohol) and gently pour in the vodka.

 Seal and set in a relatively temperature regulated and dark spot, we recommend the back of the pantry or cupboard.